RickdeJager/CTF/JUSTCAT2020/web/computeration/writeup.md

 3. Neither note creation, nor rendering is properly sanitized, however this is not useful as there is no way to turn this into anything other than a self-XSS.

-4. Searching for notes uses the "hash" part of the current url and may contain regexes.
+4. Searches are based on the current URL, and use regex under the hood.
 ```js
 function searchNote(){
     location.hash = searchNoteInp.value;